 Students become more aware of the variety of jobs required to run the school.
 They also demonstrate appreciation for the work of different people through a bulletin board display and respectful behavior.

 Students will be able to define volunteerism and distinguish between volunteer and non-volunteer jobs in the school.

 Students become familiar with the motivation of volunteers through interviewing some of the school volunteers.

-Students show their appreciation for the efforts of those who are willing to donate their time and talents to make the school a better place.
+Students show their appreciation for the efforts of those who give their time and talents to make the school a better place.

 Students prove that they are not too young to volunteer services that help others.
 They brainstorm ways they can be of service at school and home.
 Students identify times they do not need to ask permission to act philanthropically.